 Uncertainty, the what if syndrome.
 This is the broadest category and it includes many of the most common types of fear.
 For example: fear of failure, fear of loss (not the same as actual loss), fear of rejection or embarrassment, fear of loneliness, fear of disease, and so on.
 This category is unique because none of the huge variety of fears included in it are based on existing realities.
 Instead, they are the result of dwelling on a possible negative outcome.
 They are all based on an imaginary “what if.”

-Realizing that fearful feelings come in such a wide variety, it might seem unlikely that they could all stem from on e common source.
+Realizing that fearful feelings come in such a wide variety, it might seem unlikely that they could all stem from one common source.
 Especially considering that some are based on real situations, while others are nothing more than figments of our imaginations.

 Well, as unlikely as it might seem, all fear is based on one core emotion.
 In fact, it is the granddaddy of all human emotions.
 What is it?
 It is the inherent and insatiable desire to feel safe and secure.
 Anything that threatens that sense of security creates feelings of insecurity, and all fear is based on insecurity.

-Real or imagined, it doesn’t matter
+Real fear or imagined fear, it doesn’t matter

 Let’s go back and identify how insecurity is involved in our three categories of fear.
 When it comes to impending danger, on an emotional level we feel like our very existence is being threatened.
 The “impending” aspect means there is a strong sense of urgency involved.
 This is why we tend to react automatically.
 It’s programmed into our survival instinct.
 Our sense of security is directly linked to our survival instinct on the deepest level.

 Tragedy and loss rock the very foundations of our world.
-Our sense of security is deeply rooted in our physical wellbeing and our close relationships with loved ones.
+Our sense of security is deeply rooted in our physical well being and our close relationships with loved ones.
 Any threat or loss in these areas triggers a corresponding sense of insecurity.

 Uncertainty has a different relationship with our sense of security than the other two categories.
 Fears included in this category are an expression of an existing sense of insecurity that is being projected into the future.
 If you want to reduce the level of fear in your life, this is the place to start.